alphatechlogics/FraudulentDetection/README.md

 1. **Run the Streamlit App**:
    streamlit run app.py

-markdown
-Copy code 2. **Input Features**: The user will be prompted to enter the values for the following features:
+2. **Input Features**: The user will be prompted to enter the values for the following features:

-- Principal Components (V1 to V28)
+- Principal Components (V1 to V7)
 - Time (Seconds since the first transaction)
 - Amount (Transaction amount)